appbaseio/Docs/content/docs/data/model.md

 sidebar: 'docs'
 ---

-Appbase.io offers two different ways to use Elasticsearch: [Clusters](https://appbase.io/clusters) and [Apps](https://appbase.io/apps).
 In this post, we will provide a primer on how to model data in Elasticsearch.

 ![](https://i.imgur.com/aaxqnN2.png)